 When we discuss optimal strategies to pay ourselves in retirement, we need to consider several aspects of our income flow.
 For example, most of my clients receive Social Security either shortly before or after their retirement kicks off (I do have one client who does not receive Social Security but a railroad pension instead).
 Some professions opt out of Social Security altogether and have their own specific pension options.
 Yet, once you receive Social Security, you want to determine how your income flow will work around that accordingly.
 For many people, that means not relying too much on their savings or portfolio.

 As we examine how to pay ourselves, there are many different strategies to contemplate.
+[And you can read about the differences between asset and wealth management in this article.]
 Some people choose to pull money out of their investments, perhaps on a monthly basis—which is in fact most common.
 However, you can also pay yourself weekly.
 In one example, I have a client who receives Social Security (both personally and for his wife).
 He set up a payment schedule that allows some money to flow in each and every week, which is his preferred method in this regard.
 In contrast, other clients choose to “survive” off their Social Security and maybe their pension while pulling money from investments in big chunks.